Danur 2: Maddah: Plot

-A year after the bedlams of her revisit to her early life house, Risa lives with Riri in addition to Peter, William, and Janshen, at Bandung.
-Due to Elly going to foreign places to meet along with her husband, they generally visit their aunt Tina's residence.
+A year after her revisit to her childhood home, Risa and her sister Riri live in Bandung alongside Peter, William, and Janshen.
+Due to Elly going abroad along with her husband, they generally visit their aunt Tina's residence.
 Tina lives along with her husband Ahmad and son Angki.
-Riri, a ballet rookie, enrages whilst Risa shouts amidst her stage overall performance, as there is a ghost behind her.
+Riri, now a ballet rookie, enrages whilst Risa shouts amidst her stage overall performance, as there is a ghost behind her.
 Meanwhile, Peter, William, and Janshen meet fellow ghost friends Hendrick and Hans.

-Risa slowly turns suspicious towards Ahmad, who unexpectedly turned introvert, in addition to regularly scattering tuberose vases everywhere in the residence.
+Risa slowly turns suspicious towards Ahmad, who unexpectedly turns introverted, in addition to regularly scattering tuberose vases everywhere in the residence.
 Risa spots Ahmad taking walks with a woman, soaking up scents of infidelity to her.
-Strange matters occur for the duration of the residence as properly; its climax influences Tina as she turns into traumatized assembly with a ghost, mandating her to be hospitalized.
-At the sanatorium, Risa meets a corpse purifier who additionally has the ability to engage with ghosts; he explains that foxy ghosts can select whether or no longer their danur is capable of getting in contact with a human's senses, suggesting she exercise madah, that's to deepen one's powers.
+Strange matters occur; Tina is traumatized by an encounter with a ghost, leading her to be hospitalized.
+At the sanatorium, Risa meets a corpse purifier who additionally has the ability to engage with ghosts; he explains that foxy ghosts can select whether or no longer their danur is capable of getting in contact with a human's senses, suggesting she exercise maddah, a ritual to deepen one's powers.

-Sick with the current familial occasions, Angki urges Risa to use her 6th sense to know what is actually taking place.
-Risa opens her frame for a ghost; the ghost tells Angki that no longer long later she will kill Ahmad.
-Risa shows Angki a diary she took from Ahmad's days in the past.
+Fed up with the hauntings, Angki urges Risa to use her sixth sense to know what is actually taking place.
+Risa opens her frame for a ghost; the ghost tells Angki that she will kill Ahmad.
+Risa shows Angki a diary she took from Ahmad.
 In it, Ahmad claims to worship a female named Elizabeth, who will soon begin her twenty-third birthday; Ahmad plans to "meet" with her.
 Observing Elizabeth's photograph, Ahmad notes that she is the same as Ahmad's ex-female friend.
-Gathering the diary and a peculiar photo Riri located days in the past, Risa suspects that Elizabeth is a 1903-born Dutch girl who plans to kill Ahmad in an alternate for a brand new spouse.
-Risa rushes and saves Ahmad, tearing all pix of any Dutch ladies within the residence.
-Ahmad is later possessed; Risa is helped with the aid of her pals to rescue Ahmad from Elizabeth simply as she is horrified by a close to-death revel in.
-After the rescue, Ahmad is going and tears up the book as a way to ravage Elizabeth's spirit.
+Gathering the diary and a peculiar photo Riri located previously, Risa suspects that Elizabeth is a colonial-era Dutch girl who plans to kill Ahmad as an alternate for a brand new spouse.
+Risa rushes and rescues Ahmad, ripping all pictures of any Dutch ladies within the residence.
+Ahmad is later possessed; Risa is helped with the aid of her ghost friends to save Ahmad from Elizabeth.
+Afterward, a distraught Ahmad tears up his diary.

-Arrived domestic, Risa's ghost friends introduce her to Ivanna, one of the Dutch women she noticed in an image.
+Risa's ghost friends introduce her to Ivanna, one of the Dutch women she noticed in an image.
 Ivanna explains that her brother, Dimas, changed into Elizabeth's boyfriend.
-Dimas is killed by Elizabeth's father who did not believe their relationship, and Ivanna cuts off her family from Elizabeth's on account of that then.
+Dimas is killed by Elizabeth's father, who does not believe their relationship, and Ivanna cuts off her family from Elizabeth's on account of that then.

-On an unknown date, Risa, her pals, Tina, Ahmad, and Angki visit the theater to watch Riri's ballet performance.
-Risa sees Canting, the theater's ghost.
+Sometime later, Risa, her friend, Tina, Ahmad, and Angki visit the theater to watch Riri's ballet performance.
+In the midst of her stage performance, Risa sees Canting, the theater's ghost.